 There is a fuel tank fill cap on the center of the transom for added convenience.
-Use the fuel tank fill cap key to remove the fuel fill cap to fuel your boat.
+Press and release the black button on the bottom of the cap to open.
 Use caution when fueling your boat.

 Avoid overfilling of the tank by monitoring the fuel level gauge while fueling.
 Turn on the ignition without starting the engine and monitor the gauge.
 Stop fueling as the gauge approaches the 'full' level and turn off the ignition when finished.
 Fuel spillage on our waterways will pollute our environment.